 The review was led by Professor Peter Shergold AC.
 Dr Michael Gannon, President of the Australian Medical Association (AMA) and Dr Bastian Seidel, President of the Royal Australian College of General Practitioners (RACGP), were also members of the review panel.

 Discussion paper and the final report

 The review has identified options to improve the security of Medicare card numbers within the department’s HPOS system, while continuing to support access to health services without unnecessarily increasing the administrative workload faced by health professionals.
-The report has been provided to the Minister for Health, The Hon Greg Hunt MP and Minister for Human Services, The Hon Alan Tudge MP.
+The report was provided to the Minister for Health, the Hon Greg Hunt MP and the former Minister for Human Services, the Hon Alan Tudge MP.

 The review was supported by a secretariat of officials from the Australian Government departments of Human Services, Health, and Attorney-General’s.